DarkShadowOfficial/Dirt-Soup/README.md

 ## Documentation
 ### Implementation
 Implement Dirt Soup by linking DirtSoup.js in the `<body>` of your document.
-Your main file must be named `main.ds`;
+Your main file must be named `main.ds`, and your initializer file must be named `init.ds`.
-All other scripts should be linked in the HTML body section, after Dirt Soup.
+Your `init.ds` file must always end with `linkScript('main')`, which links the main.ds file.
-It is **HIGHLY** recommended that you only define functions and variables in files that aren't `main.ds`, rather than running code.
+All other Dirt Soup files you're linking must be linked in `init.ds` through `linkScript(name of file, without the .ds extension, which is automatically added when linking)`.
+After linking all other Dirt Soup scripts, you link main.ds.

 ### Basic functionalities
 Just like in Python, the `print()` function can be used to log to the console.